RaphaelIT7/gmod-holylib/README.md

 ### holylib_voicechat_managerupdateinterval(default `0.1`)
 How often we loop through all players to check their voice states,<br>
-We still check the player's interval to reduce calls if they already have been updated in the last x(your defined interval) seconds.
+We still check the player's interval to reduce calls if they already have been updated in the last x(your defined interval) seconds.<br>

 ### holylib_voicechat_stopdelay(default `1`)
 How many seconds before a player is marked as stopped talking.

+### holylib_voicechat_canhearhimself(default `1`)
+We assume that the player can hear himself and won't call `GM:PlayerCanHearPlayersVoice` for the talking player saving one call.<br>

 ## physenv
 This module fixes https://github.com/Facepunch/garrysmod-issues/issues/642 and adds a few small things.<br>